Estimated reading time: 7 minutes

 Bali is paradise for vegans!

 Bali is a hotspot if you’re vegan.
-Modern, western cafés specializing in really delicious vegan food can be found in every corner around the small island.
-Our Bali student Jennifer Carp shares her thoughts about why Bali should be on every vegans’ bucket list – let’s tune in!
+Every corner of the small island has a trendy Western café that serves delicious vegan food.
+Our Bali student Jennifer Carp shares her thoughts about why Bali should be on every vegan’s bucket list.
+Let’s tune in!

 Hi Jennifer!
 Can you please give our readers some background about yourself?